xichen1997/xichen1997.github.io/_posts/2024-07-21-When-ChatGPT-will-let-you-down-After-6-hours-on-a-project.markdown

 # Introduction

-nowdays, the chatgpt has been inserted into every aspect of our life and work.
-It greatly enhance the capacity for not only the individual developer, but staff in giant tech.
+Nowadays, chatgpt has been integrated into every aspect of our lives and work.
+It greatly enhances the capacity not only of the individual developer, but of staff in giant tech.

-It also has great potential in education, in my opinion, it's more like a very very patient personal teacher, which can answer you many strange questions any time and willing to discuss the details with you.
-And it has almost all the knowledge of human being, kind like the Aristle in 21st centry.
+It also has great potential in education.
+In my opinion, it's more like a very, very patient personal teacher that can many strange questions any time and is willing to discuss the details with you.
+And it possesses almost all human knowledge, akin to Aristotle in 21st centry.

-However, as we know the model is based on "probability", which means it doesn't really understand what's the sentense, but answer our queries with all the data feeded into the model, hided under billions of parameters.
-So that's why the answer from it can be misleading or with prejudice, and waste a lot of time.
+However, as we know, the model is based on "probability", which means it doesn't really understand sentense, but answer our queries with all the data feeded into the model, hided under billions of parameters.
+So that's why the answer from it can be misleading and prejudiced.

-Because it doesn't have the reasoning, it's very hard to say no to some queries it doesn't know very well.
-Some times it just reply based on old memory, like the bugs under different operating system versions will generate confusing answer.
-That's the hallucination, a slight details can lead a giant error.
+Because it lacks reasoning, it's very hard to say no to queries it doesn't know well.
+Some times it replies based on old memory, like the bugs under different operating system versions, leading to confusing answer.
+That's the hallucination--a slight details can lead a giant error-- is a significant drawback.

-Here is my experience when setting up home assistant operating system on my raspberry pi 5.
+Here is my experience using GPT, setting up home assistant operating system on my raspberry pi 5.

 # Set up HomeAssistant with raspberry pi